 Can Tokaji Go Bad?

 A sealed bottle of Tokaji will very rarely go bad, given that you store it properly.
-Once it’s open, you need to cool it to avoid that it goes off.
+Once it’s open, you need to cool it to prevent it from going off.

 How Long Does Tokaji Last When Open?